ku1ik/gratifier/README.md

     $ NICKNAME=joe gratifier "Notification title" "Notification body"

-In this scenario you need to edit `~/.gratifier/nicknames/joe` file (that is initially empty) and enter email address you know for this nickname.
+In this scenario you need to edit `~/.gratifier/nicknames/joe` file and specify either email address you know for this nickname or path to avatar image.

 ## Bugs